-Four out of 10 people living in the U.S. are likely vitamin D deficient.
+Four out of 10 people living in the U.S. likely have a vitamin D deficiency.
 And, if you’re deficient in vitamin D, you probably don’t feel very well.
 The good news is, it’s an easy fix.
 UnityPoint Health Medical Director Julia Jenkins, DO, breaks down the deficiency and offers her expert medical advice, including good sources of vitamin D, to keep you feeling amazing year-round.

 What Does Vitamin D Do?

-Vitamin D does a lot of things to help maintain your health.
+Vitamin D has a lot of health benefits.
 It is key in absorbing calcium to maintain bone health and strengthen your bones.
 It also helps support a healthy brain, heart, teeth and lungs.
 Vitamin D keeps your immune system strong and can help regulate insulin levels.
 It keeps your energy levels up and enhances your mood, too.